sleeds50/Getting-and-Cleaning-Data-Project/README.md

 * the R-coding following these stages after downloading and preparing the data, as set out in the main [project instructions](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project):

-    * Merges the training and the test sets to create one data set.
+    * Merge the training and the test sets to create one data set.
     * Extracts only the measurements on the mean and standard deviation for each measurement.
-    * Uses descriptive activity names to name the activities in the data set
+    * Use descriptive activity names to name the activities in the data set
-    * Appropriately labels the data set with descriptive variable names.
+    * Appropriately label the data set with descriptive variable names.
     * From the data set in step 4, a second independent tidy data set with the average of each variable for each activity and each subject.

 ##### 2. CodeBook.md

-* including descriptions of the tidied data indicating the variables and summaries calculated, along with units; and any other relevant information.
+* includes descriptions of the tidied data indicating the variables and summaries calculated, along with units; and any other relevant information.

 ##### 3. TidyDataSet.txt